Thongloun Sisoulith: Leadership

 Following his swearing in as general secretary and president, Thongloun vowed to create economic growth and reduce poverty in Laos by working with the Lao People's Revolutionary Party (LPRP).
 In March 2021, Laos began using the Russian Sputnik V COVID-19 vaccine as the main vaccine during its vaccination programmes.

 On 3 December 2021, he and General Secretary of the Chinese Communist Party Xi Jinping opened the Boten–Vientiane section of the Lao-China railway.
 Laos faces rising debt to China, with half of Laos' external debt being owed to China.
 At the 27th Future of Asia conference in Tokyo on 27 May 2022, Thongloun downplayed concerns over a Chinese debt-trap.

+Thongloun was re-elected as general secretary on 8 January 2026 at the 1st plenary session of the 12th Central Committee.